 Need-based financial aid is awarded on the basis of the financial need of the student.
-The Free Application for Federal Student Aid (FAFSA) application is used for determining federal, state, and institutional need-based aid eligibility.
+The Free Application for Federal Student Aid (FAFSA) application is used for applying for aid and determining federal, state, and institutional need-based aid eligibility.
 The FAFSA is filed annually after October 1 of each year for the next academic year.

 Austin College FAFSA school code: 003543